-- inconsistent with any approvals on which those uses rely; or - inconsistent with the self-assessable b. development requirements applying to those uses at the time that they were established.
+- inconsistent with any approvals on which those a. uses rely; or - b. inconsistent with the requirements for accepted development applying to those uses at the time that they were established.

 Note -Examples of land uses becoming unlawful include, but are not limited to the following: